FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 - Non-technical discussion.
 - Ad hominem attacks and other personal attacks.
 - Willful ignorance.
-- Demands that questions be answered
+- Demands that questions be answered.
-- Refusal to read documentation when pointed to it
+- Refusal to read documentation when pointed to it.
-- Failure to give more information when requested
+- Failure to give more information when requested.
-- Refusal to follow instructions for solving a problem
+- Refusal to follow instructions for solving a problem.

 ## 4. Consequences of Unacceptable Behaviour